Contact Us

 Multi-Turn Potentiometers

-Require multiple rotations (3, 5, 10, 25 turns) of the shaft to traverse the full resistive element.
-Provide extremely precise resistance adjustment and calibration, vital for instrumentation and critical settings.
+Require multiple rotations (3, 5, 10, or 25 turns) of the shaft to traverse the full resistive element.
+Provide extremely precise resistance adjustment and calibration, vital for instrumentation and critical analog settings.

 Trimmer Potentiometers

-• Employing trimmer potentiometers enables adjustments to be made directly to a circuit board without any external interference from end users.
-This minimizes hassle and maximizes efficiency during manufacturing processes as well as troubleshooting tasks down the line.
+• Employing trimmer potentiometers enables adjustments to be made directly to a circuit board without exposing controls to the end-user.
+This minimizes hassle and maximizes efficiency during manufacturing testing (PCBA functional test) and future troubleshooting tasks.

 Trimmer Potentiometers